alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 **Check-in ritual**
 Meeting so many lovely people in-person at the RSF Conference was :sparkles: excellent :sparkles:
+* EK - Congrats on a great conference.
+It went very well from my perspective. :tada:

 ### Project specific Reflection